This is my guide on how to promote your blog with all the things you can do to draw people’s attention and increase your traffic.

 Share it on relevant Discord and Slack communities

 Share it with relevant Reddit communities

-Search for hashtags chats (or people) on Twitter
+Search for popular hashtags and related Twitter chats

-I search Twitter for keywords and phrases relevant to my content and my target audience.
+I search Twitter for Twitter chats, keywords, phrases relevant to my content and my target audience.
 I then follow, interact with, and help the real people who talk about and ask questions about my topics.

 I used to spend hours on this every day in the early days.
 It’s a great real-time way of getting visitors and spreading the word about your content.
 It helps you establish your name in the field.